 - Technical aspects of telemedicine app development

 - Advanced integrations to include in the telemedicine application

 - How much does it cost to develop a telemedicine app

-It helps to define the scope of your app, set up a development budget and timeline and maximizes your chances of success by building an app that is highly scalable in nature.
+It helps to define the scope of your app, set up a development budget and timeline, hire a telemedicine app development company to maximize your chances of success by building an app that is highly scalable in nature.

 Aim for the MVP – the Minimum Viable Product.
 List out all the features that you deem to be a must-have in your telemedicine app, the features that the app would cease to function without.
 These should be covered in the first development cycle.